The poem “Dreams” by Langston Hughes

 2️⃣ For if dreams die

-👉 He explains that if a person loses their dreams or ambitions, life loses its purpose, direction, and meaning.
+👉 He explains that if a person loses their dreams or allows them to fade away, they may lose motivation, hope, and the desire to achieve something worthwhile.

 3️⃣ Life is a broken-winged bird

-👉 He compares such a life to a bird with broken wings, which becomes helpless and unable to rise or fly high.
+👉 The poet compares such a life to a bird with broken wings, which becomes weak, helpless, and unable to use its natural ability to fly.

 4️⃣ That cannot fly.